-$\,$ # If the internal IPs are in a different subnet as the EKS cluster, the following annotation should be service.beta.kubernetes.io/aws-load-balancer-internal-subnet: "apps-subnet"
+If the internal IPs are in a different subnet as the EKS cluster, the following annotation should be specified as well.
+The subnet specified must be in the same virtual network as the EKS cluster.

+service.beta.kubernetes.io/aws-load-balancer-internal-subnet: "apps-subnet"